-Stephen is a Grade 4 Prosecutor and is recommended as a Band 1 Junior in Chambers and Partners for his fraud work.
+Stephen is recommended as a Leading Junior in Chambers and Partners for his fraud work.
 He is experienced in paper heavy cases of complexity including sensitive issues of disclosure, legal professional privilege and public interest immunity often international in scope.

 Stephen has considerable experience of cases involving rape and other serious sexual offences.

 Stephen is able to understand complex issues and communicate them in clear language to those he represents.
-He is widely recognised as having a level of skill and detail well beyond his year of call.
+He is widely recognised for his level of skill and detail.

 Operation Dedlock (2016) Successful prosecution of a Teesside Gang responsible for the movement of kilos of heroin, cocaine, amphetamine and a shotgun into Middlesbrough.